-Our thanks have to go to The Journal of Multidisciplinary Healthcare for publishing the paper, University College London for funding its publication, the team who conducted the research for their hard work, and most importantly of all the volunteers who took part in the survey last year.
+Our thanks go to The Journal of Multidisciplinary Healthcare for publishing the paper, University College London for funding its publication, the team who conducted the research for their hard work, and most importantly of all the volunteers who took part in the survey.

 We are excited about our research programme and the potential to advance understanding of the impact of personalised music on people living with dementia.
 All of our projects have been given Research Ethics Committee approval by the Camberwell St Giles Ethics Committee in London.

-To support our research, we have been developing and testing Web Apps to create and deliver the personalised playlists and you can read more about our technological development programme here.
+To support our research, we have been developing and testing Web Apps to create and deliver the personalised playlists to people living with dementia.
+You can read more about our technological development programme here.